skydoves/PowerMenu/README.md

 ```

 You can add items or item List using PowerMenuItem class. <br>
-This is how to initialize PowerMenuItem
+This is how to initialize PowerMenuItem.
 ```java
 PowerMenuItem powerMenuItem = new PowerMenuItem("Travel", true);
 ```

-At first argument is item Title, and the other is setting selected status. <br>
+At first, argument is item Title, and the other is setting selected status. <br>
 If true, the item's text or background colour is changed by your settings like below<br>

 ```java